Photos: Wet roads lead to pileup involving Georgia Power bucket truck

 Make a yearly contribution

 The Georgia Sun’s articles are always free to read with no paywalls or subscriptions required.
-If you value our content and found this article helpful or informative, you are invited to make a voluntary contribution to support our efforts and keep our coverage free.
+If you value our work and want to help us keep the news free and available to all, please consider making a voluntary contribution to support our efforts.

 Choose an amount